 Day 6: Piran

-The final stop on this classic 7 days in Slovenia itinerary is the lovely coastal town of Piran.
+The final stop is the lovely coastal town of Piran.
 This is the most beautiful town on Slovenia’s small coast and it is truly a different world to the rest of the country.
 There are lots of things to do in Piran, however, its small size means that you don’t need a lot of time here to really experience it all.

 Take the time to wander through its winding streets and along the seaside promenade.
 Visit the city walls for excellent views of the Adriatic and neighbouring Italy and Croatia.
 If the weather is fine, you can also enjoy a lovely swim at one of the many swimming spots along Piran’s coastline.

 Piran also has excellent restaurants and you can enjoy both fresh seafood at great prices or traditional Istrian cuisine like freshly made pasta and lots of dishes with truffles.
-There is also great olive oil produced here that you’re able to sample if you’re interested.
+There is also great olive oil produced in this part of Slovenia that you’re able to sample if you’re interested.

 Where to Stay in Piran